magarenzo/Git-Scripts/README.md

 ## Overview

-I find that I'm often running the same set of Git commands when I'm updating a project and have nothing specific to put in the commit message for the changes I made:
+I find that I'm often running the same set of Git commands when I'm updating a(n unimportant) project and have nothing specific to put in the commit message(s) for the changes I made:

 ```powershell
 git add .